kukukaka/next.js/_posts/books-2020.md

 <h2>Thinking in Systems: A Primer</h2>
 <i>Donella Meadows</i><br />

 This was one of the Factorial Book Club reads.
 One of these books that explains super exciting things but made my eyes start closing after a couple of pages.
 It explains how systems work and their different interconnections.
 How changes in one place could push significant changes somewhere else.
-Super exciting stuff, so it has to be how it's written (and probably using the same glyphs over and over).
+Super exciting stuff, so it has to be how it's written, my attention span, or probably using the same glyphs over and over.

 <br /><br />

 <h2>A Promised Land</h2>
 <i>Barack Obama</i><br />